What Can I Do to Help Myself

 Immediately get an accident report.
 If the accident report has errors in it, contact the investigating officer, explain the errors and ask that they be corrected.

 Be wary of non-law enforcement “investigators.”
 An “investigation” may be simply a guise to recruit you to legal representation or medical treatment.
 This type of activity is considered to be highly unethical, so be skeptical of any investigator who may suggest employing a particular doctor or lawyer.

 Be honest with your doctor, your lawyer and your insurance company.
 However, don’t tell your doctor that you are “fine” just to avoid being thought a complainer.
 “Fine” goes in your medical record.
-You don’t want to have to explain later how “fine” was not summary of your condition.
+You don’t want to have to explain later how “fine” was not an accurate reflection of your condition.